mario-christopher/mm-snap-features/README.md

 ## Getting Started
 This project demostrates some of the latest features in Snaps.
 These features may not yet be available in Metamask Stable.
 So it is recommended to install [MetaMask Flask](https://docs.metamask.io/snaps/get-started/install-flask/) to try out the examples.

-Clone the template-snap repository and set up the development environment:
+Clone the repository and set up the development environment:

 ```shell
 yarn install && yarn start